Anaminus/roblox-library/modules/Bitbuf/README.md

 ```

 ReadAlign moves the cursor until its position is a multiple of *size*
-without writing any data.
+without reading any data.
 Does nothing if *size* is less than or equal to 1.

 ## Buffer.ReadBool
 [Buffer.ReadBool]: #user-content-bufferreadbool